Memberships Experts Shop Join Now Login

 • Stage 4: Complete prolapse.
 Pelvic floor organs descended completely through the vaginal opening so that the entire organ is outside of the vagina (complete descent).

-Something of important to note is that there are multiple studies that show if we were to examine a group of women that were an an average age of 22, that had not yet had a baby that 40-50% of them would actually be defined as having a stage one prolapse.
+Something important to note is that multiple studies show if we were to examine a group of women that were an average age of 22, that had not yet had a baby that, 40-50% of them would actually be defined as having a stage one prolapse.

-And as none of these women report feelling a heaviness or bulge in the vagina, it has led many to conclude that stage one Pelvic organ prolapse is actually NORMAL anatomy and should not be considered prolapse ( Bushbaum et al 2006)
+And as none of these women reported feeling a heaviness or bulge in the vagina, it has led many to conclude that stage one Pelvic organ prolapse is actually NORMAL anatomy and should not be considered prolapse ( Bushbaum et al. 2006)

 Clinical Pelvic Organ Prolapse

-So the symptoms of prolapse is just as important as what the examination findings show!
+So, the symptoms of prolapse are just as important as what the examination findings show!

 What Causes Prolapse

 Prolapse can happen for a variety of reasons.
-Genetic factors, history of chronic constipation, collagen types, biomechanics, hormones, weight, a history of high impact movement, pregnancy and birth can all contribute.
-There is no single defined reason that one individual will develop prolapse, usually a combination of accumulative factors.
+Genetic factors, a history of chronic constipation, collagen types, biomechanics, hormones, weight, a history of high-impact movement, pregnancy, and birth can all contribute.
+There is no single defined reason that one individual will develop prolapse; it is usually a combination of accumulative factors.

-Once the baby has entered the pelvic outlet and is crowing, the levator ani will then need to stretch up to 3 times it normal length during, which is the length at which almost all skeletal muscle would rupture.
-In most cases the changes that have occurred during pregnancy allow this to happen without major injury, however in around 10-20% of births it struggles with this lengthening, reaching its maximum point of stretch before the pelvic floor has to give way, tearing at the bony attachment point (a levator avulsion).
+Once the baby has entered the pelvic outlet and is crowing, the levator ani will then need to stretch up to 3 times its normal length, which is the length at which almost all skeletal muscle would rupture.
+In most cases, the changes that have occurred during pregnancy allow this to happen without major injury however, in around 10-20% of births, it struggles with this lengthening, reaching its maximum point of stretch before the pelvic floor has to give way, tearing at the bony attachment point (a levator avulsion).

 As the levator ani is one of the major organ supports, it’s no surprise that we have strong evidence to show the link between a levator avulsion and risk profile for prolapse.
 It is important to note that the statistic for levator avulsion actually increases to 30 - 65% when forceps are required during labour.
 (Dietz et al 2005).

-It is really important for you healing to understand that you are not responsible for your prolapse.
-No one single act or choice on your part led to this condition.
-And just like no one factor caused your prolapse, no one factor will help you to heal it.
+It is really important for your healing to understand that you are not responsible for your prolapse.
+No single act or choice on your part led to this condition.
+And just like no one factor caused your prolapse, no one factor will help you heal it.

-There is value in understanding the factors that may have contributed to your prolapse as an individual, in order to heal as well as possible.
-However, looking to attribute blame for any actions you took in your past can also lead to feelings of guilt, regret and sadness.
+Understanding the factors that may have contributed to your prolapse as an individual is valuable in order to heal as well as possible.
+However, blaming yourself for any actions you took in the past can also lead to feelings of guilt, regret, and sadness.
 These are unnecessary and not helpful.

-Our joint experience shows us that the best outcomes come when you keep looking forward and focusing on all the things you CAN do to help your pelvic floor function and your pelvic organs feel more supported.
+Our joint experience shows us that the best outcomes come when you keep looking forward and focusing on everything you CAN do to help your pelvic floor function and your pelvic organs feel more supported.

-In the Empowered Motherhood Program we incorporate each of the below tools for healing into each of our workouts.
-So that every time you move - you are healing your body.
+In the Empowered Motherhood Program, we incorporate the tools below for healing into each of our workouts.
+So that every time you move, you are healing your body and strengthening your mind.

 • Proper breathing.